-Moving to the list of output costs, the first entry includes interview costs.
+Moving to the list of output costs, the first entry (row E) includes interview costs.
 These are measured as the interview time in hours needed to fill a skilled worker vacancy, multiplied by the wage of the workers involved in the interview process (distinguishing between three categories of workers, team managers, skilled, and unskilled workers, and summing up, taking into account their respective wages).
 Taking the wage as a proxy for productivity, this entry measures the amount of output forgone by diverting work time from production to interviews.
+The data sets contain heterogenous firms with various sizes of HR departments, including small firms, with few, if any, HR personnel.
+Interviews may be conducted by HR workers but also by "regular" non-HR workers.
+For the Swiss data, we have a breakdown of interview costs, which allows us to cap any HR interview costs at 24% of total interview costs.
+Hence, we place 24% of these costs in row K of the "ambiguous" category and 76% in row E. We are making here an implicit assumption, whereby workers are reallocated between interviewing and producing.

-The second entry in Table 1 measures the average productivity shortfall of newly hired workers, relative to their productivity at the end of the training.3 Indeed, during the training period the newly hired adapt to the new work environment, as they gradually learn how to effectively discharge their responsibilities.
-In these first months of employment their productivity is thus lower than at the end of the training.
+Row F relates to the fact that during the training period the newly hired adapt to the new work environment, as they gradually learn how to effectively discharge their responsibilities.
+In these first months of employment, their productivity is thus lower than at the end of the training.
 But there are also times when newly hired workers have to attend training courses, in which case they are completely unable to produce.
-The third entry measures these indirect time cost of training, which can be interpreted as the cost of diverting the effort of the newly hired workers from production to training.4
+Row F measures this indirect time cost of training, which can be interpreted as the cost of diverting the effort of the newly hired workers from production to training.3